George (archbishop of Cyprus): Episcopacy

 In 1996, he was elected Bishop of Arsinois.

 On 29 December 2006, he was unanimously elected to replace Archbishop Chrysostomos II of Cyprus as Metropolitan of Paphos.
 In the meantime, he became head of ecumenical affairs for the Church of Cyprus as well as head of its bioethics committee.

 2022 Archiepiscopal election

 On 7 November 2022, following the death of Archbishop Chrysostomos II of Cyprus, he became locum tenens of the Arcbishporic of Nova Juntiniana and All Cyprus pending the episcopal election which were to determine the next archbishop.
 He announced the Archbishop's death on Cypriot and Greek television and called on all the faithful to pay their last respects to the late Archbishop.

 Chrysostomos II was buried on 12 November 2022 in the Cathedral of the Apostle Barnabas in Nicosia, where the Archbishops of Cyprus are buried.
-The ceremony was presided by George of Paphos and participated, among others, the President of Cyprus, Ecumenical Patriarch Bartholomew I of Conatantinople, Patriarch Theodore II of Alexandria, the Archbishop Ieronymos II of Athens and the President of Greece.
+The ceremony was presided by George of Paphos and participated, among others, the President of Cyprus, Ecumenical Patriarch Bartholomew I of Constantinople, Patriarch Theodore II of Alexandria, the Archbishop Ieronymos II of Athens and the President of Greece.

 He was responsible for organizing the proper holding of the 2022 Cypriot archiepiscopal election.